Portland Motor Vehicle Accidents Attorney

-At The Johnston Law Firm, LLC, we will review your accident and collaborate with reconstructionists to determine how and why the accident occurred.
+At Johnston Law Firm, P.C., we will review your accident and collaborate with reconstructionists to determine how and why the accident occurred.
 We also work closely with your doctor and other medical experts to determine the full extent of your injury.
 This helps us to pursue the appropriate amount of compensation on your behalf.
 Additionally, our preparation assures that we are always ready to go to court if the insurance company fails to agree to a reasonable settlement.

 Car Accident FAQs

 Car accidents can be extremely stressful events.
 Following a collision, many victims are unsure of what to do, especially if they have suffered injuries.
 Injuries from a car crash can be severe and can require extensive medical care, keep you from working, and have long-lasting effects.
 The following are some Portland car accident injury FAQs that car accident victims often have regarding recovery for their losses.

 What Should I Do Immediately After An Accident?

 The scene of an accident is often chaotic, but it is important to remain as calm as possible and take certain steps to protect your health and your legal rights.
 If emergency medical personnel advise you to go for emergency care, you should listen to them and seek the necessary medical treatment.
 If you can remain on the scene, you should do the following:

 - Wait for law enforcement and give them your side of the story;

 - Collect the names and contact information of witnesses and anyone involved in the collision;